LLMs Do Not See Age: Assessing Demographic Bias in Automated Systematic Review Synthesis: Experimental Design

 \subsection{Implementation Details}

 All experiments were conducted over approximately 90 GPU hours on a single NVIDIA L4.
-Inference with GPT-4.1 (Nano variant) via the OpenAI API cost approximately \$5 in total.
-The open-source models (QWEN and Longformer) were run using Hugging Face Inference Endpoints, with an estimated total cost of \$4.
-More details, including runtime environment, inference cost, and hyper parameters, are provided in Appendix ~\ref{hyperparameters}.
+Inference with GPT-4.1-nano via the OpenAI API cost approximately \$5 for all reviews, while the open-source models (QWEN and Longformer) were accessed via Hugging Face.
+More details, including runtime environment, inference cost, and hyperparameters, are provided in Appendix ~\ref{hyperparameters}.